 Working with a physical world map can be a good alternative to those who prefer using stickies notes and pins.
 A Scratch Off World Map Poster (affiliate link) offers a more interactive approach as well.

-Prezi provides a clean look for presentation and simple animations.
+Prezi provides a clean look for presentations and simple animations.
 Prezi is simple and intuitive and can be used as a notes app for important information, and a screen recorder can let you review with animation the different notes at a steady pace.

 I have created a simple Prezi presentation to illustrate the potential of note-taking with Prezi.
-Prezi also sharing to anyone with a link.
+Prezi also sharing with anyone with a link.
 Prezi also allows embedding as follows, please feel free to click around or zoom in and out.

 Alternatively, adapted from the Roman Room Method (one of Mind Palace techniques) , you can take lots of photos of your favorite room’s objects and people, arrange them in Prezi (and zoom in to some objects attached with associative notes) as you make a presentation trip around the room, preferably with a story to tell or dialogues from different parties.
 The advantage of using Prezi is the ease in playing (practicing) repeatedly the images with notes in a structured flow order just by hitting the next button.